 Laying Down the tracks for effective recruiting: A Guide for CXOs

-Chapter 3: Hire an amazing Head of Talent (HOT).
+Hire an Amazing Head of Talent

 Laying Down the tracks for effective recruiting: A Guide for CXOs